Posting within a Social Security context

 Two situations can arise:

-- Either the sending State has concluded a Social security bilateral agreement with Belgium
+- Either the sending State has concluded a Social security bilateral agreement with Belgium.

 See also: https://www.socialsecurity.be/CMS/en/coming_to_belgium/FODSZ_Convention